Skip to main content

 Teaching

-I very much enjoy teaching and learning in the class-room and the field with our inspirational students, and my teaching portfolio reflects this...
+I very much enjoy teaching in the class-room and the field, and my teaching portfolio reflects this...

 I am a Fellow of the Higher Education Academy